 This post on *slow* and simple holiday traditions is sponsored by Johnsonville Sausage.

 December is upon us, and I’ve already found myself getting lost in the hustle and bustle of the season.
 Last night, I sat down at our family calendar and penciled in the simple things I didn’t want to miss amid all the holiday chaos.
 I added dates for things like: making giant snowflakes, baking festive treats and cookies, and snuggling up to our favorite holiday movies.
-Sometimes the simplest of holiday traditions are the best, most memorable ones.
+Sometimes the simple holiday traditions are the best, most memorable ones.

 The common denominator in all of the activities I added to our calendar?
 They all require that I give my girls my full attention.